quark-database/.github/README.md

     <img src="https://raw.githubusercontent.com/anafro/anafro/main/Banners/Quark.Features.png" alt="Markdownify">
 </h2>

-Despite the fact that Quark can not be compared with DBMS giants such as MySQL yet, Quark can offer you features that other database management systems don't have.
+Despide the fact that Quark can not be compared with DBMS giants such as MySQL yet, Quark can offer you features that other database management systems don't have.

 * Quark has its own query language called Quark QL, which is really similar to Python.
 You can use useful functions inside your queries, e.g. `@upper('text')` will become to `TEXT`.
 * Quark QL contains almost 100 instructions, so the flexibility of database management becomes really cool!